 CLOSE-UP OF THE CITY’S RELIGIOUS HEART: SIX BUILDINGS FOR ONE CHURCH, THE FLORENCE DUOMO TOUR

 Founded in 1881, this museum has been completely renovated after 5 years of restoration costed 45 millions of Euros.
 It was re-opened in 2015, with a doubled surface.
 It was here that Michelangelo Buonarroti sculpted his famous David and also here Filippo Brunelleschi had the furnaces to make the bricks for the dome.
 Besides masterpieces like Michelangelo’s Pietà and Donatello’s Magdalene, the highlight of this museum is indubitably the Hall of Paradise (Sala del Paradiso).
 It’s a faithful reconstruction 1:1 of the original and lost facade of Santa Maria del Fiore Cathedral, dismantled by the Medici in 1587.
-On the other side of this immense room there are the originals of the 3 doors of the Baptistery, in particular the Gate of Paradise by Lorenzo Ghiberti, emblem of the perfection achieved by Renaissance art.
+On the other side of this immense room there are the originals of the 3 doors of the Baptistery.
+The most famous one is the Gate of Paradise by Lorenzo Ghiberti, emblem of the perfection achieved by Renaissance art.
+This museum is really the highlight of the Florence Duomo Tour.

 NOT-TO-BE-MISSED: THE BAPTISTERY

+The Florence Duomo Tour also includes the Baptistery.
 When we get to the Duomo Square we are so amazed by the monumentality of the Cathedral that we don’t pay specific attention to that octagonal building in front of it.
 It’s the Baptistery of St. John, the most beautiful building of Florence in my opinion.
-Mentioned by Dante Alighieri in the Divina Commedia (Il mio bel San Giovanni, he writes), surrounded by a halo of mystery about its obscure origins, there’s no other building in Florence capable to raise such a vehement debate between experts and historians.
+It was mentioned by Dante Alighieri in the Divina Commedia (Il mio bel San Giovanni, he writes).
+It’surrounded by a halo of mystery about its obscure origins.
+There’s no other building in Florence capable to raise such a vehement debate between experts and historians.
 We’ll get to know its story and we’ll marvel at its spectacular 13th century mosaics representing episodes of the Bible, but also the fight between Satan and God.

 How long?
 3 hours